PyDevC/PyDevC/README.md

 I use neovim btw.

-I am a Developer ( which one figuring out ), likes compilers, interpreters, AMD, alot of side stuff.
+I am a Developer ( which one figuring out ), likes compilers, interpreters, AMD, AI, Machine learning shell.

 > A language that doesn't affect the way you think about programming, is not worth knowing